ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - tell me how old you are?
 - give me your age?
 - tell me your age number?
-- how old were you on your last birthday?
 - can you tell me exactly how old you are?
 - can you tell me what number represents your age?
-- how many years old are you?
 - how old are you
 - How old are you?
 - how old are u